Stephanos Bibas: Professional career

-From 1994 to 1995, Bibas was a law clerk for judge Patrick Higginbotham of the U.S. Court of Appeals for the Fifth Circuit.
-He worked in private practice with the law firm Covington & Burling from 1995 to 1997, then clerked for justice Anthony Kennedy of the U.S. Supreme Court from 1997 to 1998, where he was a co-clerk of Raymond Kethledge.
-Other notable clerks during the 1997-1998 Supreme Court term were Mary-Rose Papandrea and Sri Srinivasan who clerked for Justices Souter and O'Connor, respectively.
+From 1994 to 1995, Bibas was a law clerk for judge Patrick Higginbotham of the United States Court of Appeals for the Fifth Circuit.
+He spent two years in private practice as an associate at the law firm Covington & Burling, then was a law clerk to justice Anthony Kennedy of the United States Supreme Court from 1997 to 1998, where he was a co-clerk of future federal judge Raymond Kethledge.

-After his Supreme Court clerkship, Bibas was an Assistant United States Attorney for the Southern District of New York from 1998 to 2000.
+After his Supreme Court clerkship, Bibas worked from 1998 to 2000 as an Assistant United States Attorney for the Southern District of New York.
 He successfully prosecuted Alastair Duncan, the world's leading expert in Tiffany stained glass, for hiring a grave robber to steal Tiffany windows from cemeteries.
 Duncan was sentenced to 27 months in Federal prison.

 Bibas was a research fellow at Yale Law from 2000 to 2001, then became a professor at the University of Iowa College of Law.
 In 2006, Bibas moved to the University of Pennsylvania Law School.
 He received the Robert A. Gorman Award for Excellence in Teaching in 2008.

-Bibas is the 15th-most-cited law professor by the U.S. Supreme Court, U.S. Courts of Appeals, and state high courts as well as the 5th-most-cited professor of criminal law and procedure by law professors.
+Bibas is the 15th-most-cited law professor by the United States Supreme Court, United States Courts of Appeals, and state high courts as well as the 5th-most-cited professor of criminal law and procedure by law professors.